-Reference Date: 06-August-2015
+Reference Date: 14-January-2015

 FOOD SECURITY SNAPSHOT

-Harvesting of the 2015 maize crop, representing over 90 percent of the total national cereal output, was completed in June and production , is estimated at about 2.9 million tonnes, 27 percent lower than the record 2014 harvest.
-The sharp decrease follows an extended period of dry weather which affected crops during a critical development stage in the first quarter of 2015, which caused a drop in yields by about one-fifth compared to the high level of 2014.
-In addition, severe flooding, mainly impacting southern districts of Mulanje, Nsanje, Mangochi and Chikwawa, caused widespread crop losses, in total destroying 89 100 hectares of cropped land and resulting in the loss of 195 032 animals.
-The Post Disaster Needs Assessment report from March 2015, estimates that the floods resulted in USD 13.6 million of losses to the agriculture sector, including the damage to infrastructure.
+The 2015 maize output was estimated at 2.9 million tonnes, 27 percent lower than the record 2014 harvest.
+The decrease reflects severe dry periods that resulted in a drop in average yields by about one-fifth compared to the high level of 2014.
+In addition flooding, which mostly affected the southern districts of Mulanje, Nsanje, Mangochi and Chikwawa, destroyed 89 100 hectares of cropped land and resulted in the loss of 195 032 animals.
+The Post Disaster Needs Assessment Report from March 2015, estimates that the floods resulted in USD 13.6 million of losses to the agriculture sector, including the damage to infrastructure.
 Overall, 2015 cereal production is estimated at a below-average level of 3.1 million tonnes, about one-quarter lower than the record 2014 harvest.